noellewolf/noellewolf/README.md

 🚀 **Full-Stack Developer | Problem Solver | Tech Enthusiast**

-I thrive on crafting intuitive and scalable web applications using **PHP, Java, TypeScript, Vue, and more**.
+I have experience building full-stack web applications using **PHP, Java, TypeScript, Vue, and more**.
-From designing sleek front-end experiences to building reliable back-end systems, I enjoy tackling new challenges and optimizing code.
+From designing intuitive front-end experiences to building reliable back-end systems, I enjoy tackling new challenges and optimizing code.

 💡 **What drives me?**
 - Learning new languages, frameworks, and workflows.